 Leak-before-burst was observed for each of the four pressure vessel failures.
 This is an important observation because larger safety factors are generally applied when burst is a probable failure mode.
-Additionally, postmortem analysis suggests that the engineered defects form cracks that propagate with a semicircular profile (Figure 3), although as the crack depth reaches the full thickness of the vessel the shape again changes (Figure 4).
+Additionally, post-mortem analysis suggests that the engineered defects form cracks that propagate with a semi-circular profile, although as the crack depth reaches the full thickness of the vessel the shape again changes.
 This is also an important observation if shown to be generally true.
 Cracks with larger aspect ratios (such as the aspect ratio of the engineered defects) propagate at higher rates because the driving force is greater for a "long" crack compared to a "short" crack of the same depth.

-These results are currently being discussed in the technical advisory committee for CSA HPIT1.
-The testing procedures are also being considered in SAE J2579.
+These results were incorporated into the standard CSA HPIT1.
+The testing procedures are also under development in SAE J2579.